HossamHammam/Agile-Practical-Exam/README.md

 Gamers

 ### The Near Vision
-By the end of the first sprint we should have a general Idea of the lore and the story of the game so that we can design the game around the story,As for the end of the second sprint we should have started the design of the game and getting rough idea about the number of characters needed through the game
+By the end of the first sprint we should have started the design of the game and getting rough idea about the number of characters needed through the game,As for the end of the second sprint we should have a general Idea of the lore and the story of the game so that we can design the game around the story